-We estimated the volume of storage from photographs taken periodically at sites P1 and P4 (Fig. 2) (Imaizumi et al., 2016a).
+- 5 We estimated the volume of storage from photographs taken periodically at sites P1 and P4 (Fig. 2) (Imaizumi et al., 2016a).
 We could not use data obtained by periodical TLS, because the target area of the TLS was a fraction of the storage zone.
-Photographs from site P4 cover the entire study site, whereas those from P1 focus on channel deposits at the bottom of the

-- 10 incised main channel, which is shaded in photographs from P4.
-By comparing these photographs with catchment topography and ortho photographs, which are obtained by airborne laser scanning (ALS) in seven periods (2005, 2006, 2009, 2010, 2011, 2012, and 2013), the area covered by storage (i.e., channel deposits and talus slopes) in each photograph periods was mapped on GIS.
-The bedrock topography in the upper Ichinosawa catchment was estimated from terrains by ALS in the periods when sediment storage was almost absent (i.e., in 2011 and 2012).
-Thirty-three cross-sectional areas of the storage with spacing of - 15 25 m along the channels (24 cross-sections along the main channel and 9 cross-sections along a tributary) were calculated from the bedrock topography estimated from terrains by ALS and the location of both ends of the storage along the cross-sections on the GIS storage map (Fig. 2a) under the assumption that surface topography of the storage was an inclined line connecting both ends of the storage.
-Total volume of the storage was calculated by sum of the cross-sectional area multiplied by the spacing of cross-sections (25 m).
-The root mean squared error (RMSE) of the procedure, which was obtained from comparison - 20 of the volumes of storage by the procedure and that by subtraction of ALS DEMs by estimated bedrock topography, was 5361 m3 (Imaizumi et al., 2016a).
+Photographs from site P4 cover the entire study site, whereas those from P1 focus on channel deposits at the bottom of the incised main channel, which is shaded in photographs from P4.
+The area covered by channel deposits and talus slopes in each photograph periods was mapped on GIS based on these photographs.
+The bedrock topography in the upper Ichinosawa - 10 catchment was estimated from terrains by airborne laser scanning (ALS) in the periods when sediment storage was almost absent (i.e., in 2011 and 2012).
+Thirty-three cross-sectional areas of the storage with spacing of 25 m along the channels (24 cross-sections along the main channel and 9 cross-sections along a tributary) were calculated from the bedrock topography and the location of both ends of the storage along the cross-sections on the GIS storage map under the assumption that surface topography of the storage was an inclined line connecting both ends of the storage.
+Total volume of the storage was calculated - 15 by sum of the cross-sectional area multiplied by the spacing of cross-sections (25 m).
+The root mean squared error (RMSE) of the procedure, which was obtained from comparison of the volumes of storage by the procedure and that by subtraction of ALS DEMs by estimated bedrock topography, was 5361 m3 (Imaizumi et al., 2016a).
 This RMSE is larger than the volume of small debris flows (<2000 m3) but below the sediment supply volume in each year (>10,000 m3).
-This error may be similar or slightly larger than the errors in field surveys by Hungr et al. (2008), which estimated volume of the eroded sediment 17% apart from that of the deposited sediment.